w3c/wot/PRESENTATIONS/2023-09-tpac/2023-09-WoT-TPAC-TD-Discussion.md

      - Backward compatibility
 - Binding registry
 - [Slides](https://github.com/w3c/wot/blob/main/PRESENTATIONS/2023-09-tpac/2023-09-14-WoT-TPAC-Registry-Korkan.pdf)
-     - bindinmg mechanism will be described in the TD spec
+     - The binding mechanism will be described in the TD spec
      - accommodate more diverse protocols
      - flexibility is required, a REC document can't be changed
      - the REC document can include a registry table which can be updated through a special process https://www.w3.org/2023/Process-20230612/
      - we would define the rules for adding to the table
      - W3C WebCodecs example https://www.w3.org/TR/webcodecs-codec-registry/
      - IANA is another example
-     - Need to have a follow on discussion with WebCodecs (action?)
+     - Need to have a follow-up discussion with WebCodecs (action?)
      - What are the requirements and guarantees
-     - 2 step approach - first, what kind of information is needed, then how the registry will work
+     - 2-step approach - first, what kind of information is needed, then how the registry will work
      - more examples of different registries
      - https://github.com/w3c/tt-profile-registry/pulse
      - https://www.w3.org/TR/ttml-profile-registry/